stanley-gu/standardsCh/chapter.md

 design additional experiments to either refute the model or increase the precision of the model parameters.
 As a result of these requirements, computing a global optimization can take a considerable time.
-For example, in a recent study, Vijay Chickarmane (unpublished) estimated that the time required to fit a model of approximately three hundred parameters would be of the order of seven years on a normal desktop computer.
+For example, in a recent study, Vijay Chickarmane estimated that the time required to fit a model of approximately three hundred parameters would be of the order of seven years on a normal desktop computer.
 Luckily, global optimization can be easily parallelized given a suitable optimizer (for example a genetic algorithm based